This is an updated version of a blog originally posted on the COMPAS website under the title Gendering the Irregular (June 2015).

 A few weeks ago the Home Office refused Kamran’s latest asylum and human rights application.
 They accept that he has a family in the UK (no mean feat in itself), but don’t consider interference with it to be disproportionate.
 The Secretary of State presented several reasons for the refusal.

 Firstly, that Kamran is a ‘foreign criminal’ and as such his ‘departure is conducive to the public good and in the public interest.’
 Secondly, that Iran is not only safe enough for his own return, but that Kamran’s partner and baby could move there with him.
-And thirdly, and most painfully for Kamran, the State disputes the strength of his paternal relationship.
+And thirdly, and most painfully for Kamran, they dispute the strength of his paternal relationship.
 According to the Home Office, fatherhood goes beyond the biological and should entail a ‘significant and meaningful positive involvement in a child’s life.’
 Ironically, not only is Kamran kept apart from his son through detention―even though he agonises, ‘I’m dying to spend a minute with him!’―but this is used to undermine their bond:

 ‘They are saying already I’ve not been there for him, because my partner has been looking after him so he doesn’t really need me.
 That’s really horrible to hear that.
 She needs me!’